-Like most homemade products, once you try them, you don’t want to go back to the store-bought version.
-Homemade soap is no different.
-Learn how to make soap -this recipe is easy to make and uses tallow so it is nourishing to the skin.
+Like most homemade products, once you try them, you don't want to go back to the store-bought version.
+Homemade tallow soap is no different.
+Learn how to make soap - this recipe is easy to make and uses tallow so it is nourishing to the skin.

 At first glance, homemade soap my seem overwhelming to make.
 And, it does take some time but, believe me, the end result is well worth the effort.
 It really is easy despite all the steps and once you make it, I am sure you will agree that it is indeed easy.

-Watch the video to see the process – it is not hard at all!
+Watch the video and learn how to make soap - the process is not hard at all!

 I love seeing what others use and why they like the product.
 Here are the items that I use in the video and for soap making.
 These links will take you to Amazon and where you can find the products that I use for my family.

 - Digital Thermometer - You can also use a dial thermometer but this is what I use for cheesemaking.

 - Digital Scale - All ingredients are by weight and this is one is easy to read